artefactual/atom-docs/user-manual/import-export/csv-validation.rst

   :ref:`character encoding <csv-utf8-encoding>`, separator, and delimiter
   values to be used every time you open a CSV, and seems to handle line-ending characters much better by default.
-We strongly recommend this over MS Excel for preparing AtoM CSV data for impot.
+We strongly recommend this over MS Excel for preparing AtoM CSV data for import.
 * Opening a CSV in a `text editor`_ can make locating blank rows easier - they should appear as just a line of commas in a CSV - e.g. ``,,,,,,,,,,,,,,,,`` etc. However, **be very careful** about editing the CSV in a text editor,